-Ontario Cervical Screening Guidelines
+Ontario Cervical Screening Guidelines (aka.
+When you should get your Pap test)

-Do you remember your first pap?
+Do you remember your first Pap?
 I do.
 Vividly.
 Truthfully, this is not a test that most women love to get done – but it’s an important one!
-The pap test screens for cervical cancer as it looks for abnormal cells changes of the cervix.
+The Pap test screens for cervical cancer as it looks for abnormal cells changes of the cervix.
 These are not perfect tests, but hopefully routine screening will catch any abnormal cells

 When should screening begin?

-By 21 years of age, cervical screening (a Pap exam) should begin for women if they are or have been sexually active.
+By 21 years of age, cervical screening (a Pap test) should begin for women if they are or have been sexually active.
 Sexual activity includes intercourse, as well as oral and digital sexual activity with a male or female partner.
 Read: women who have sex with women still need to be screened.

 If you are pregnant, screening should still be taking place – but may be done in the post-natal period.